 The Company granted certain incentive awards in the form of profits interests and phantom unit awards to certain individuals currently employed by the Company.
 The phantom unit awards and the profits interest awards include both a service condition and a performance condition which must be satisfied in order for the awards to vest and for settlement to occur.
 Vesting of the profits interest awards is based on satisfying either the service or the performance condition.
-As a result, the initial requisite service period is the shorter of the explicit service period for the service condition.
+As a result, the initial requisite service period is the shorter of the explicit service period for the service condition or the explicit or implicit service period for the performance condition.
 The Company accounts for these awards in accordance with ASC Topic 718, Stock Compensation ("ASC 718").
 See Note 14.